ujr/wildmatch/README.md

 such as `x/**/y` matching `x/y` (only one slash in string but two in pattern) and sensible handling of more than two stars (treat `***` as `**`).
-The `goto` is a matter of taste but somehow fits in well.

 ### Hidden Files

-By convention, files with names starting with a period (aka dot files) are hidden on Unix systems, that is, the `ls` command does not list them unless they are explicitly named (or a special option is specified).
+By convention, files with names starting with a period (aka dot files) are hidden on Unix systems; for example, the `ls` command does not list them unless they are explicitly named (or a special option is specified).
-It is useful for a wildcard match to have an option `PERIOD` that makes it exhibit this same behaviour: an initial period (at start of pattern or immediately following a slash) can only be matched by a literal dot in the pattern.
+It is useful for a wildcard match to have an option `PERIOD` that makes it exhibit this same behaviour: an initial period (at start of pattern or immediately following a slash) can only be matched by a literal period in the pattern.
 File [iterative5.c](./stages/iterative5.c) contains an implementation.

 ### UTF-8